ygemici/osz/loader/README.md

 The difference to other booting protocols is that BOOTBOOT expects the kernel to fit in the ramdisk.
 This is ideal for hobby OSes and microkernels.
-The advantage it gaves is that your kernel will be loaded along with other files on the ramdisk.
+The advantage it gaves is that your kernel can be splitted into several files and yet they will be loaded together as if it was a monolitic kernel.

 License
 -------